universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

   Cast:
   - role: Macbeth
     name: Nick Schwarz
+    bio: "Dean's Men experience is as Edmund in *King Lear*.
+He thanks you for coming to the show."
   - role: Lady Macbeth
     name: Abigail Scharf
     bio: "is a second-year studying Political Science.
 She has previously been Gloucester in *King Lear*, and Marian/Robin Hood in *Marian, or the True Tale of Robin Hood*."